 Who led Rome?

-There are plenty of lead characters that rose to Roman power throughout its empire.
+From the 8th century BC, Ancient Rome grew from a tiny town on the Tiber River in modern-day Italy to a sprawling empire, that spanned across most of continental Europe, Britain, a large portion of western Asia, northern Africa and the Mediterranean islands.
+Let us learn some more about the protagonists in this story and the emperors that saw this civilisation prosper.
 While some of them are very well known, others are less so.
 Some ascended to leadership via lineage and others forced their way to power.
-What they all have in common was that they left a mark on Roman history and made lasting impressions on the world as we know it.
-This article will intend to give a brief profile of key Roman emperors, how they got to power and what legacy they left on the Roman Empire.
+What they all have in common is that they left a mark on Roman history and made lasting impressions on the world as we know it.
+This article will intend to give a brief profile of key Roman emperors, how they got to power and what legacy they left on the Ancient Roman Empire.
 Before reading, find additional context in our article on The Rise and Fall of the Roman Empire.

 The First Roman Emperor: Augustus (27 BC to 14 AD)